syncfusion-content/xamarin-docs/Xamarin/Chat/Getting-started.md

 ---
 layout: post
 title: Getting started | SfChat | Xamarin | Syncfusion
-description: Getting started with Xamarin.Forms Chat and walk through to create a demo application from the scratch.
+description: Getting started with Syncfusion Chat control in Xamarin.Forms and walk through to create a demo application from the scratch.
 platform: xamarin
 control: SfChat
 documentation: ug